eurise-network/technical-reference/developer-guidelines/02-readme.md

 The following questions must be answered:

 1. What does the software do?
-1. What is the intended audience?
+1. Who will use the software?
 1. What are alternatives to the software, and how do they differ?
-1. How to get started?
+1. How can someone get started?
    * Requirements
    * Binary download location
    * Build instructions with dependencies